 Guatemala is an incredible country that sits in a perfect location to encounter backpackers passing through Latin America.

 If you make yourself look as touristy as possible, you’re more likely to be targeted by petty theft.
 Whilst, in places like Antigua, it’s the norm.

 Safety Facts about Guatemala

 Is Guatemala Safe to Travel Alone?

 Guatemala is only safe to travel alone if you know what you’re doing.

-If you’re going for a relaxing holiday, you’ll find that avoiding the major cities and sticking to either cruise ship stops or resort areas will be to your benefit.
+If you’re going for a relaxing holiday, you’ll find avoiding major cities and sticking to either cruise ship stops or resort areas will benefit you